villekf/OMEGA-doc/docs/source/algorithms.rst

 Enable with ``options.PDHG``.

 PDHG refers to the L2 norm least-squares PDHG.
 Supports subsets, linear models, regularization and preconditioners.
 Useful for any data.
 Measurement-based preconditioners are guaranteed to work unlike with PKMA or MBSREM.
 By default, the primal and dual step-sizes are computed automatically, you can, however, input manual values too, see PDHG PROPERTIES in the examples.
-Supports also adaptive step-size computations, but it is not recomended with multi-resolution reconstruction.
+Supports also adaptive step-size computations, but it is not recommended with multi-resolution reconstruction.
 Supports both proximal priors as well as regular non-linear convex ones (in the latter case it is actually the Condat-Vu algorithm).
 The primal value is set with ``options.tauCP``, but is computed automatically if empty or zero.
 If using a filtering-based preconditioner, a specific primal value is set with ``options.tauCPFilt``, and like the previous one, is computed automatically if zero or empty.
 Dual value is set with ``options.sigmaCP``, but 1 can be safely used.
 Update step-size is set with ``options.thetaCP``, but can also be safely set as 1.